Rob117/react-native-dynamic-cropper/README.md

     'RCTWebSocket'
   ]

+  # This pod
   pod 'RNDynamicCropper', :path =>  '../node_modules/react-native-dynamic-cropper'
 end

 # very important to have, unless you removed React dependencies for Libraries
 # and you rely on Cocoapods to manage it
 post_install do |installer|
   installer.pods_project.targets.each do |target|